 New Chinese consumers need new approach

 More important, the country’s economic growth has helped a lot of people to become wealthier, who we called the growing middle class.
 The previous generation (people who were roughly born before 80th) used to work a lot to ensure a saving for their children.
 Nowadays, Chinese people are more willing to pay for 2 reasons.
-First is that they have less financial pressure than their parents and the second is simply because they want to.
+The first is that they have less financial pressure than their parents and the second is simply because they want to.
 The Chinese Millennial generation is different, having some common features.

 - They are audacious : they believe that everything is possible if they make efforts.
 They also want to change and become better.